Aahil13/The-JS-Guide/docs/Events.md

 > Events - jazz up your page with interactive rhythms.

 Events are interactions or occurrences that happen in the browser, such as a user clicking a button, moving the mouse, or a webpage finishing loading.
-JavaScript allows you to listen for these events and respond to them with specific actions.
+JavaScript allows you to listen to and respond to these events with specific actions.

 ## Event Types